stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Device Properties

-For good measure we also implement a wrapper for the properties of the physical device (name, type, etc):
+For good measure we also implement a local wrapper class for the properties of the physical device:

 ```java
 public class Properties {